Terry Moulton: State Assembly

 Moulton was elected in 2004 to the Wisconsin State Assembly, representing Assembly District 68.
 Serving as vice-chair of the Natural Resources Committee, Moulton lobbied and fought the Department of Natural Resources over deer management practices and increased opportunities for youth in hunting and fishing.
 As Chair of the Small Business Committee, Moulton worked to push for tax policies targeted at increasing investment in Wisconsin's economy and expanding research and development.

 In 2008, Moulton was defeated for re-election by Altoona school board member Kristen Dexter.

 State Senate

 In late 2009, Moulton ran for the Wisconsin State Senate in Senate District 23, challenging incumbent Democrat Pat Kreitlow of Chippewa Falls.
 On November 2, 2010, Moulton defeated Kreitlow for the senate seat.
 He began his term on January 3, 2011.

 2012 Recall

 Moulton faced a recall election on June 5 against Kristen Dexter who defeated James Engel in the Democratic primary on May 8, 2012.
 Supporters of the recall submitted over 21,000 signatures on January 17, 2012.
 The Wisconsin Government Accountability Board voted unanimously on March 12 to order the recall, determining that at least 18,657 of the signatures were valid.
-Moulton won.